Nuclear Suppliers Group: India

-In July 2016, South Africa agreed to back India's entry into the NSG.
-In August 2016, Turkey confirmed support for India's NSG membership bid.
-On 4 September 2016, Australia reiterated its commitment to India's bid for membership of the Nuclear Suppliers Group just ahead of the G20 summit in Hangzhou, China.
-On 5 September 2016, Prime Minister Narendra Modi thanked Argentina for backing India's bid.
+In July 2016, South Africa agreed to back India's entry.
+In August 2016, Turkey confirmed support for India's membership bid.
+On 4 September 2016, Australia reiterated its commitment to India's bid for membership just ahead of the G20 summit in Hangzhou, China.
+On 5 September 2016, Modi thanked Argentina for backing India's bid.

-On 17 October 2016, following the BRICS summit in Benaulim, Goa, Brazil officially backed India's bid for NSG membership.
-On 26 October 2016, Prime Minister Key of New Zealand stated that "New Zealand would continue to contribute constructively to the process currently underway in the NSG to consider India’s membership."
-Poland and Cyprus backed India's NSG bid in April 2017.
-Germany reaffirmed India's NSG membership bid in May 2017.
-Switzerland also showed support for India's NSG bid.
-The Swiss Foreign Ministry spokesperson Pierre-Alain Eltschinger said that “We support India’s application for participation in the NSG and acknowledge India’s support to global non-proliferation efforts.”
-During the 15th RIC (Russia, India, China) foreign ministerial meeting Russia has said it continues to support India’s entry into the exclusive Nuclear Suppliers’ Group.
-Describing India as a leading power in the Indo-Pacific region, Washington's envoy to New Delhi, Kenneth Juster reaffirmed support for India’s NSG bid in January 2018.
-In the joint press statement of India-Nordic countries summit, The Nordic countries welcomed India’s application for membership of the Nuclear Suppliers’ Group and reaffirmed their commitment to work constructively within the Group with the aim of reaching a positive outcome at the earliest opportunity in April 2018.
-On 16 April 2018 Germany supported India's bid for NSG membership saying that India's inclusion into the NSG will boost the global export control system.
-Reaffirming their commitment to global non-proliferation efforts, PM Conte reiterated Italy's support to India's intensified engagement for admission into the Nuclear Suppliers' Group (NSG) in Oct 2018 during the 24th edition of the India-Italy Technology Summit.
+On 17 October 2016, following the BRICS summit in Benaulim, Goa, Brazil officially backed India's bid for membership.
+On 26 October 2016, Prime Minister Key of New Zealand stated that "New Zealand would continue to contribute constructively to the process currently underway in the NSG to consider India's membership."
+Poland and Cyprus backed India's bid in April 2017.
+Germany reaffirmed India's membership bid in May 2017.
+Switzerland also showed support, Swiss Foreign Ministry spokesperson Pierre-Alain Eltschinger saying that "We support India's application for participation in the NSG and acknowledge India's support to global non-proliferation efforts."
+During the 15th RIC (Russia, India, China) foreign ministerial meeting Russia said it continues to support India’s entry.
+Describing India as a leading power in the Indo-Pacific region, Washington's envoy to New Delhi Kenneth Juster reaffirmed support for India’s bid in January 2018.
+In the joint press statement of an India–Nordic countries summit, the Nordic countries welcomed India’s application for membership and reaffirmed their commitment to work constructively within the Group with the aim of reaching a positive outcome at the earliest opportunity in April 2018.
+On 16 April 2018 Germany supported India's bid for membership saying that its inclusion will boost the global export control system.
+Reaffirming their commitment to global non-proliferation efforts, PM Conte reiterated Italy's support to India's intensified engagement for admission in Oct 2018 during the 24th edition of the India-Italy Technology Summit.

 As of 2019, China has thwarted every attempt of India's inclusion into NSG and has made it clear that status quo will remain citing "lack of consensus" among NSG members.